-Your weekend / next week's challenge:

-- How can you relate to your students' work / industry? - Check an industry website of a rival company - Choose a format: get your students to fill it in: find out more about your students - Check your course book for opportunities to relate content to your students' work - Find a suitable podcast for your students
+OVER TO YOU!
+Your weekend / next week's (next semester's) challenge: How can you relate to your students' work / industry?
+Check an industry website of a rival company Choose a format: get your students to fill it in: find out more about your students Find a suitable podcast for your students Check your course book for opportunities to relate content to your students' work